PyO3/pyo3/guide/src/class.md

     }
 }
 ```
-N.B. the position of the `"*"` argument (if included) controls the system of handling positional and keyword arguments.
+N.B. the position of the `"/"` and `"*"` arguments (if included) control the system of handling positional and keyword arguments.
 In Python:
 ```python
 import mymodule